baronsengir007/Ai-Assistent-Nylas/week-5/langfuse/README.md

 Setting up Langfuse is straightforward and free to get started.
 Head to [langfuse.com](https://langfuse.com) and create an account using GitHub or email.
 The platform offers a free tier to get started.

 Once you have an account, create a new project and you'll receive three credentials: a public key, secret key, and host URL.
 These should be stored in your environment variables as `LANGFUSE_PUBLIC_KEY`, `LANGFUSE_SECRET_KEY`, and `LANGFUSE_HOST`.
-The setup is minimally invasive - in most cases, you can start getting value from Langfuse by adding a single decorator to your functions or importing the OpenAI integration.
+The setup is minimally invasive.
+In most cases, you can start getting value from Langfuse by adding a single decorator to your functions or importing the OpenAI integration.

 Langfuse also offers [self-hosting options](https://langfuse.com/docs/deployment/self-host) if you prefer to keep your data within your own infrastructure, which is valuable for enterprise AI applications with strict data governance requirements.